Food…what a love hate relationship we seem to have with it. And it’s not just with anorexia, bulimia or binge eating. It’s America in general.

 I don’t know.
 Probably both.
 But it’s clear to me today that my digestive system was out of whack.
 But no one could tell me to change my food.
-No matter what I learned about candida or other related digestive issues would make me give up fruit or other foods for a period of time.
+Nothing I learned about candida or other related digestive issues would make me give up fruit or other foods for a period of time.
 I didn’t believe it would do anything.

 Fast forward to today….

-I feel like I’ve seen it all in my quest for recovery (with the exception of a treatment center or medication!).
+I feel like I’ve seen it all in my quest for recovery (with the exception of a treatment center, surgery, or medication — all of which were recommended by doctors!).
 And I know for sure that my emotional and spiritual health are key to being recovered, but I also feel that a healthy, digestive-system healing way of eating has helped.
 Why?

 Because everything is ENERGY